paterit/django-microservice-template/README.md

     sudo sysctl -w vm.max_map_count=262144

-Now you can download all needed docker images and build your conteiners just by typing make in your_service directory:
+Now you can download all needed docker images and build your conteiners just by typing make in yourservice directory:

-    cd your_service
+    cd yourservice
     make

 To check if it runs propely verify if new containters are runing by typing: